t0ti20/Embedded_Linux_Notes/Notes/Commands.md

 - `time`: Measure how long a command took to run.
 - `dd`: Convert and copy a file. (bs= if= of= conv=)
 - `head`: Output the first part of files. (-n)
-- `grep`: Find patterns in files using regular expressions. (-o -E)
+- `grep`: Find patterns in files using regular expressions. (-o -E -i -r -v -n)
 - `stat`: Display file and filesystem information.
 - `ln`: Creates links to files and directories. (-s)
 - `acpi`: Shows battery status or thermal information. (-V)